carissalow/rapids/docs/features/extracted.rst

 ===========================   =========     =============
 Name                          Units         Description
 ===========================   =========     =============
-countscans                    scans         Count of scanned devices during a ``day_segment`` (a scan is a row containing a single Bluetooth device detected by Aware). , a device can be detected multiple times over time and these appearances are counted separately uniquedevices                 devices       Count of Unique devices during a ``day_segment``  (number of unique devices identified by their hardware address -bt_address field) countscansmostuniquedevice    scans         Count of scans of the most scanned device during a ``day_segment`` across the entire study period
+countscans                    devices       Number of scanned devices during a ``day_segment``, a device can be detected multiple times over time and these appearances are counted separately uniquedevices                 devices       Number of unique devices during a ``day_segment`` as identified by their hardware address countscansmostuniquedevice    scans         Number of scans of the most scanned device during a ``day_segment`` across the whole monitoring period
 ===========================   =========     =============

 **Assumptions/Observations:** N/A